kq1231/timely/tasks.md

 - Update issue :: Showing two rows.
 Does not update. -D
 - New task at the top. -D New task is always the upcoming task and there is only one new task which gets automatically scheduled as per the frequency.
 - FAB -a->b-> "+ Next Task". -D

+---

+**Inshaa Allah**

+- All entries will be shown in order of closeness to DateTime.
+- Only one task for a date.
+If already a task exists for that date, sub-entry input screen will update that task instead of creating a new one.
+- Remove the "Name" parameter from `Tab2Model` by marking it nullable.
+Group nullable fields together for clarity.